Relatives identify young mother fatally stabbed on San Carlos street - NewsBreak

 KTVU FOX 2

-LAFAYETTE, Calif. - The California Highway Patrol is investigating reports of two freeway shootings in Contra Costa County in less than 24 hours.
+The California Highway Patrol is investigating two freeway shootings in Contra Costa County in less than 24 hours.
 In the most recent one, a woman reported that her black Honda Civic had been shattered on Monday just before 10 p.m. on eastbound Highway 24 in Lafayette.

+Woman arrested after assault using a wine bottle in Palo Alto: police

+PALO ALTO, Calif.
+(KRON) — A woman was arrested after she attacked two men with an empty wine bottle, the Palo Alto Police Department announced Sunday in a press release.
+The incident happened around 2:55 p.m. on Saturday in the parking lot of Baylands Athletic Center at 1900 Geng Road where a third victim was […]